Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "JRE"

     This is the documentation for the **Amplitude Analytics Java SDK**.
 This is not the Android SDK.
-See the full documentation at [Java SDK](../java/).
+See the [Java SDK documentation](../java/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_5)